ae-foster/ae-foster.github.io/_posts/2024-01-06-sgboed-gp-conceptual.markdown

 gain (EIG) between the experimental data and the model's parameters.
 Denote the model parameters $$\theta$$, the prior $$p(\theta)$$, design $$\xi$$, the experimental outcome $$y$$ with likelihood model $$p(y\mid\theta,\xi)$$.
-The simplest objective function we proposed was the prior contrastive estimation (PCE) objective
+The simplest objective function we proposed, that should be maximised with respect to $$\xi$$, was the prior contrastive estimation (PCE) objective

 $$